 We spent the evening of April 24th with the residents of Ponte de Lima on the town square, swaying to the high energy music of the combined talents of Delfim Jr. and Ymperio.
 This very popular Portuguese ensemble performed for 3 continuous hours without any breaks!
 Our ears are still ringing.
-Enjoy the video clips that convey some idea of what we experienced.

 Peace Everyone!
 Pete